BuenGenio/keyboard-layout-flags/README.md

 ## Usage

-Press `Super+Space` to open the keyboard layout switcher, and you'll see country flags displayed next to each layout name (e.g., 🇺🇸 English, 🇺🇦 Ukrainian, 🇪🇸 Spanish, 🇷🇺 Russian).
+Press `Super+Space` to open the keyboard layout switcher, and you'll see country flags displayed next to each layout name (e.g., 🇺🇸 English, 🇺🇦 Ukrainian, 🇪🇸 Spanish).

 The flags automatically reorder to match GNOME's most recently used layout order.